FAQ

 Q. When are monthly awards distributed?

-Individual student awards (medal or printable certificate) are awarded by the teacher at the end of the month, once pages have been totaled.
-Additional certificate options are available on the Reading Is Cool website and can be distributed at the teacher's discretion.
+Individual student awards (medal or pintable certificate) are awarded by the teacher at the end of the month, once minutes have been totaled.
+Additional certificate options are available on the Reading is Cool website and can be distributed at the teacher’s discretion.
 Reward visits by S.J.
-Sharkie will occur the month after reports are submitted (i.e. October's Top Classrooms will receive visits in November, etc.).
-Top Classrooms outside of Santa Clara county will receive a digital classroom visit from S.J.
+Sharkie will occur the month after reports are submitted (i.e. October’s Top Classrooms will receive visits in November, etc.) Top Classrooms outside of Santa Clara County will receive a digital classroom visit from S.J.
 Sharkie.

 Each month S.J.
-Sharkie will make his Top Classrooms of the Month visits to the classroom from each grade that has read the most number of pages per student (based on information provided in the monthly reports).
-Also, because we hope to spread the joy of visiting as many classrooms as possible, each class is only able to win one digital visit from S.J.
+Sharkie will visit the Top Classrooms of the Month from each grade level that has read the most minutes per student (based on information provided in the monthly reports).
+Also, because we hope to spread the joy of visiting as many classrooms as possible, each class is only able to win on visit from S.J.
 Sharkie in a given year.
 However, classes will only be considered for this award if a total has actually been submitted for that month.

 Q. How can we find out who is winning the monthly classroom awards?